 Be very certain about all the operating expenses of the property—right from insurance and maintenance to utilities and management.
 Calculate them.
 And then incorporate that figure in your asset management and investment strategy.
 You don’t want to go in a deal at one figure and then realize that mark is much higher.
 It’s the biggest rookie mistake you can commit.

 There are ways to pool fund with other investors

 They see a very good property.
 Assured of high returns, they want to buy it.
 But they are limited in budget.
 So, they usually opt for a real estate that’s a step down to their original choice.
 While this may have been okay a few years back, because, well, there’s a capital crunch, it’s not the case today.

-Today, pooling fund for real estate investing is easier than ever.
+Today, pooling fund for top real estate investment companies is easier than ever.
 You can get together with investors like yourself, pool a required amount, and then invest it in good properties rather easily.
 This arrangement makes investing in high-end bungalows and apartments in posh areas rather convenient.

-There are a handful of good real estate investing companies who can help you in this avenue-connect you with other interested investors and mediate a balanced arrangement for mutual profitability.
+There are a handful of good best investment companies who can help you in this avenue—connect you with other interested investors and mediate a balanced arrangement for mutual profitability.

 For many investors, residential properties are the go-to.
 This doesn’t necessarily have to be the case for you.
 Beyond it, there exists plenty of options, some of which are much better.

 Today, courtesy of the above-mentioned arrangement, investing in commercial properties, and even in government projects, has become incredibly easier.
 Along with other investors (or alone if you’ve got adequate capital), you can put your money in hotels, broadways, tunnels, shopping centers, bungalows and more.

 Such investments, although hefty and costly, comparingly, are much more rewarding than an average residential property.